ollisiamese/bandMate/README.md

 # bandMate
 This app lets you search for a band (or any music artist) and view their upcoming performances and relevant YouTube videos.

+The app is built with AngularJS and Bootstrap.

-The app uses 4 APIs:
+BandMate uses 4 APIs:

 YouTube IFrame Player API,
 YouTube Data API (v3),